ohadswissa/stock-pattern-detector/README.md

 # stock-pattern-detector

-**Proof-of-Concept platform for detecting cup-and-handle stock patterns using local data and a simple API.**
+**Proof-of-Concept platform for detecting cup-and-handle stock patterns using 3-day rolling SQLite storage and a lightweight Flask API.**

 ---

 ## 🔍 Project Overview

-This project implements a local stock recommendation engine that:
+This project implements a local stock analysis engine that:
-- Collects stock prices every **5 minutes** for the **Magnificent 7** stocks (AAPL, MSFT, GOOGL, AMZN, NVDA, META, TSLA).
+- Collects stock prices every **5 minutes** for the **Magnificent 7** stocks (AAPL, MSFT, GOOGL, AMZN, NVDA, META, TSLA)
-- Maintains only the **last 3 trading days** of data.
+- Maintains only the **last 3 trading days** of data (rolling window)
-- Detects the **cup-and-handle** pattern in real-time using a custom algorithm.
+- Detects the **cup-and-handle** pattern using a configurable, generic algorithm
-- Exposes a **Flask API** that returns a simple yes/no answer per stock.
+- Exposes a **Flask API** for querying pattern presence per stock

 The project was developed as a **POC** and can be extended to support additional pattern types, thresholds, or a broader backend.